Covenant Chain: Treaties

-Many of the Susquehannock migrated north into western New York, re-settling with the Seneca and Onondaga of the Iroquois.
+Many of the Susquehannock migrated north into western New York, re-settling with the Seneca and Onondaga of the Haudenosaunee.

 The treaties marked a new era in colonial history, in which the Chesapeake had nearly eighty years of peace.
 New York and the Haudenosaunee became the focus of English Indian policy.
 In the mid-eighteenth century, Sir William Johnson, Superintendent of Indian Affairs for the Northern Department and based in central New York, had great influence and was knighted for his service.
 Through the early decades of the eighteenth century, New England continued to have conflicts with New France and its Abenaki allies, leading to years of raiding by both sides and ransoming of captives.

 In these agreements, the colonies agreed to hold negotiations generally at Albany, New York, under the auspices of the New York governor, as the covenant had first been established there.
 As a result, according to the historian Daniel Richter, "Iroquois and New Yorkers played dominant but seldom dictatorial roles" in the maintenance of these treaties.

 At a council meeting in 1684, Virginia Governor Lord Effingham used the phrase "covenant chain" to describe these agreements.
 The metaphor was continued by a Seneca speaker, who said: "Let the Chaine be Kept Cleane and bright as Silver that the great tree that is can not break it a peeces if it should fall upon itt."

-Later colonial administrators assumed that these treaties granted the English sovereign control over the Iroquois and other tribes involved in the chain.
-The Iroquois did not agree with this and believed themselves at least to be equals.
-In a Covenant Chain council that took place in 1692, the Iroquois leaders asserted:
+Later colonial administrators assumed that these treaties granted the English sovereign control over the Haudenosaunee and other tribes involved in the chain.
+The Haudenosaunee did not agree with this and believed themselves at least to be equals.
+In a Covenant Chain council that took place in 1692, the Haudenosaunee leaders asserted:

 You say that you are our father and I am your son...